Party for Rejuvenation Research: Political positions

-The Party for Biomedical Rejuvenation Research is a single-issue political party in Germany founded in 2015 with the goal of accelerating the development of regenerative medicine against aging, enabling people to live indefinitely long healthy lives.
+The Party for Rejuvenation Research is a single-issue political party in Germany founded in 2015 with the goal of accelerating the development of regenerative medicine against aging, enabling people to live indefinitely long healthy lives.
 According to the party, their purpose is to prevent the suffering caused by age-related disease and death.
 Besides that, the party also highlights the economic benefit of curing aging, as the costs for age-related illness and care would be eliminated.

 The party seeks to increase the number and size of pertinent research facilities, and to expand education and training of professionals in those fields.
 The party also strives to raise public interest in rejuvenation research in order to cause large established parties to focus more on this subject.

 The party adopts a neutral position on subjects that do not immediately pertain to rejuvenation research.

 Organization

 The incumbent party leader is biochemist Felix Werth from Berlin.

 As of July 2022, the party has regional branches in all 16 German states.